-No visible free water, soil saturation, grey mottling or similar was encountered within the sampling depth (Minor Limitation).
+NIL free water or waterlogging characteristics; no soil saturation, grey mottling or similar was encountered within the sampling depth (Minor Limitation).

 3.5 Soil Permeability Category

 Soil permeability has been assigned per Table 5.2 of AS1547:2012 for the excavation site(s) most representative of the EMA location.
 The hydraulically limiting strata for the application system is bolded within Table 3.5.1 below.